Disputes can be resolved without going to court by means of mediation - see ‘Mediation in Member States - Spain’.

 The following organisations and individuals are also required to deal with the courts electronically:

-b) Associations without legal personality.
+b) entities without legal personality;

-d) Notaries and registrars.
+d) notaries and registrars;

-There are standard forms and printed documents for filing claims for amounts not exceeding 2 000 euros and also for financial claims submitted under a special procedure known as an ‘order for payment procedure’.
+There are standard forms and printed documents for filing claims for amounts not exceeding 2 000 euros, and also for financial claims submitted under a special procedure known as an ‘order for payment procedure’.
 There is no limit on the amount that can be claimed under the order for payment procedure, but you must provide documentary evidence of the debt.

 These forms (together with user guides) are available on the internet at:

 They are also available to the public at the Court Registries and Central Services for each court district.
-Where no form exists or it cannot be used, you must submit a written claim to the court.

 For claims not exceeding 2 000 euros this is a very simple document.
 All it needs to contain are the claimant’s personal details, the other party’s personal details, where known, and a precise description of what the claimant is asking for.